Brillouin propagation modes of cold atoms in dissipative optical lattices

 In the last 40 years, laser cooling of atoms to very low temperatures \cite{schreck21} has been a crucial experimental achievement in quantum and solid state physics, with several Nobel prices awarding the development of techniques in this subject.
 Among them, cold atoms in dissipative optical lattices \cite{grynreview} still play an important role, and Sisyphus cooling in particular is still being widely used to cool atoms below the Doppler temperature limit.

+Cold atoms offer an invaluable setup to study directed transport, and many experimental realizations of dissipative \cite{cecile99,schiavoni2003,gommers2005,gommers2006,jones2007,wichol12} and nondissipative \cite{salger2009,denisov15} ratchets \cite{hanmar09,cubren16} have been demonstrated on them.
+Additionally, they are also known to exhibit unsual transport behaviour beyond Boltzmann–Gibbs statistical mechanics \cite{lutren13}, usually referred as a regime of infinite density \cite{kessler10,hol15,barkai21,barkai22} in which the probability distributions are non-normalizable due to the broken ergodicity.

-This paper is focused in cold atoms in standard setups of optical lattices associated with Sisyphus cooling.
+This paper focused in cold atoms in standard setups of optical lattices associated with Sisyphus cooling.
 They are created by counterpropagating laser beams, and can be tuned experimentally with a high level of control.
-Here they are studied theoretically at the level of the semiclassical equations for the atomic phase space densities, which allows a detailed description of Sisyphus damping.
+Here they are studied theoretically at the level of the semiclassical equations for the atomic phase space densities, which allows a detailed description of the Sisyphus mechanism.